Mt-kurade/NightPillow/README.md

 # Sleep Manager
 This project was made with an objective of benefiting me when I had the most trashy sleep schedule (and that to combined with mock exams comming, my life was sortof hell.
 So I made this to help myself (or atleast I tried))
+It was made using Django to test how much I learned so far.

 ## Features:
 1. Sleep Cycle Calculator : Based on the calcualtions for REM cycle, before going to sleep you can check for what time would be ideal to wake up.